Chickpea Noodle Soup (One Pot, 30 Minutes)

 This post may contain affiliate links.

 Enjoy this delicious chickpea noodle soup for a vegan version of classic chicken noodle!
-You’ll need just a few simple pantry ingredients and less than 30 minutes to make it.
+You’ll need just a few simple pantry ingredients and 30 minutes to make it.

 It’s perfect comfort food when you’re feeling under the weather or just need to warm up.